rhjones/quilt-pattern-generator/README.md

 - maybe someday rewrite [this](http://www.levitated.net/daily/lev9block.html) in JavaScript, for fun

 COMPLETE
+- switch to using canvas instead of a bunch of spans
+- draw quilt blocks on canvas
+	- figure out how to create different block types
 - better quilt & block size options
 - way to change quilt size
 - count (and display) # of HST and square blocks needed